bd2kccd/causal-cmd/README.md

 Wed, March 22, 2017 10:43:45 AM: End running algorithm FGES (Fast Greedy Equivalence Search) using Sem BIC Score.
 ````

-Note that the filename `causal-cmd-x.x.x-jar-with-dependencies.jar` should match the version you have downloaded.

-At the same time, this program will also write the results of the FGES search procedure into a text file named like "FGESc_Retention.txt_1490193823839.txt".
+At the same time, this program will also write the results of the FGESc search procedure into a text file named like "FGESc_Retention.txt_1490193823839.txt".
 Below is the content of this result file:

 ````
 ================================================================================